thibaut-neoledge/azure-docs.fr-fr/articles/storage/storage-dotnet-shared-access-signature-part-2.md

     static string GetBlobSasUriWithPolicy(CloudBlobContainer container, string policyName)
     {
         //Get a reference to a blob within the container.
         CloudBlockBlob blob = container.GetBlockBlobReference("sasblobpolicy.txt");

         //Upload text to the blob.
 If the blob does not yet exist, it will be created.
         //If the blob does exist, its existing content will be overwritten. string blobContent = "This blob will be accessible to clients via a shared access signature. " + "A stored access policy defines the constraints for the signature.";
         MemoryStream ms = new MemoryStream(Encoding.UTF8.GetBytes(blobContent));
         ms.Position = 0;
         using (ms)
         {
             blob.UploadFromStream(ms);
         }

         //Generate the shared access signature on the blob. string sasBlobToken = blob.GetSharedAccessSignature(null, policyName);

         //Return the URI string for the container, including the SAS token. return blob.Uri + sasBlobToken;
     }

-Ajoutez les lignes suivantes à la fin de la méthode **Main()**, avant l'appel à **Console.ReadLine()**, pour appeler la méthode **GetBlobSasUriWithPolicy** :
+Ajoutez les lignes suivantes à la fin de la méthode **Main()** avant d’appeler **Console.ReadLine()** pour appeler la méthode **GetBlobSasUriWithPolicy** :

     //Generate a SAS URI for a blob within the container, using a stored access policy to set constraints on the SAS.
     Console.WriteLine("Blob SAS URI using stored access policy: " + GetBlobSasUriWithPolicy(container, sharedAccessPolicyName));